luluse/city-explorer/README.md

 Actual time needed to complete: 40 min

-### Feature 2: Locations- As a user of City Explorer, I want to enter the name of a location so that I can see data about the area of interest to me.
+### Feature 2.
+Locations- As a user of City Explorer, I want to enter the name of a location so that I can see data about the area of interest to me.

 Estimate of time needed to complete: 1:30

 Start time: 2:45pm

+Finish time: 3:42pm

+Actual time needed to complete: 1hours

+### Feature 3.
+Weather: As a user, I want to request current weather information so that I can learn more about the typical weather patterns in the location I had entered.

+Estimate of time needed to complete: 1:30

+Start time: 3:45pm

-Finish time:
+Finish time: 4:40

-Actual time needed to complete:
+Actual time needed to complete: 55min

 # Project Name